-According to a 2014 Gallup poll, the obesity rate in the United State is now 27.7 percent, or more than 1 in 4 people.
+According to a 2014 Gallup poll, the obesity rate in the United State was 27.7 percent, or more than one in four people.
 Focus in on West Virginia, and that number climbs to 34.3 percent, making it the state with the second highest obesity rate in the nation.

 Just ask John

 John Hudson grew up West Virginia, in Charleston.
 It’s a beautiful place, he says.
 But it’s a culture that leans towards a sedentary lifestyle and less than healthy food choices.
 John never knew what it was like to not be fat.
 By age 5, he was already considerably overweight and on his way to morbid obesity.